geokongo/jquery-autocomplete/README.md

 ### <a name="customizeable"> Customize User Interface </a> ###

-The dropdown of suggestions provided by the plugin is responsive i.e. gets resize and respositioned as appropriate with browser window resize.
+The dropdown of suggestions provided by the plugin is responsive i.e. gets resized and respositioned as appropriate with browser window resize.
 This is tight bound into the plugin because I think that is something you really need.

 In the event that you need to specify a fixed column width for the dropdown instead, you can specify it as a parameter to the constructor.
 Specify the width in pixels, without the 'px' suffix: